What are triggers?

 - Source: Gong

-- Trigger when: New call recording
+- Trigger when: Call created

 - Agent action: The Agent receives the call transcript, summarizes it, searches for competitor names against a predefined list, and sends a summary with action items to a specific Slack channel.